 Knowing How to "Mess Around" on your Instrument

 Some of you will want to learn the basics of guitar in order to play simple melodies or rhythms, whether it be pop, folk, rock or any other type of music.
 You will maybe want to accompany your guitar-playing with some simple humming and singing. ("No Woman No Cry" by Bob Marley, "Knockin’ on heaven’s door" by Bob Dylan, "Jimmy" by Moriarty, etc.).

 I can give you other examples, but there are too many, and the list would be too long.
 It's not easy to play a song in its entirety and in a structured manner.

-On my end, I have a 12 class pack in place–that is, 12 1 hour sessions which will give you the best chance to succeed.
-Beware, however, you can’t master the guitar just by coming to my classes.
+On my end, I have a 12 class pack in place - that is, twelve one-hour sessions which will give you the best chance to succeed.
+Beware, however, you can't master the guitar just by coming to my classes.
 Your motivation has to be at its maximum and your personal work has to be regular.
 The role of the teacher is there to accompany you during your learning.

 Let me repeat myself once again: here, too, things happen on a case by case basis.
 Some have more time; others are more gifted.
 It also depends on the guitarist's age.
 And, yes, it's never too late to learn the guitar.

 For really invested and motivated people, a trimester is totally fine to have one learn how to "play around" with the guitar.

 Learning How to Play Solos on the Guitar

 For some, the objective goes further than that.
 Their objective is to learn complex songs with difficult arpeggios, barre chords, and complicated rhythms.
 Sometimes they even want to learn guitar solos involving difficult guitar licks that go all over the fret board.

 In order to do this, I recommend three packs of 12 guitar lessons, that is, the equivalent of one year in order to really start to master these kinds of techniques.